 The ambient hardness for the San Joaquin River is represented by the data in Figure F-1, below, which shows ambient hardness ranging from 28 mg/L to 235 mg/L based on collected ambient data from September 2016 to July 2019.
 Given the high variability in ambient hardness values, there is no single hardness value that describes the ambient receiving water for all possible scenarios (e.g., minimum, maximum).
-Because of this variability, staff has determined that based on the ambient hardness concentrations measured in the receiving water, the Central Valley Water
+Because of

-1 The SIP does not address how to determine the hardness for application to the equations for the protection of aquatic life when using hardness-dependent metals criteria.
+The SIP does not address how to determine the hardness for application to the equations for the protection of aquatic life when using hardness-dependent metals criteria.
 It simply states, in section 1.2, that the criteria shall be properly adjusted for hardness using the hardness of the receiving water.